The Board of Directors and Corporate Governance

 Learning and Evaluation

 The basic learning for the course takes place through preparation for and participation in class discussion.
-Therefore, for HBS students, class participation -- not just frequency, but also quality and your contribution to moving the discussion forward -- will count for 50% of the grade.
+Therefore class participation - not just frequency, but also quality and your contribution to moving the discussion forward - will count for 50% of the grade.
 Written projects will account for the other 50% of the grade.
-For HLS students, participation and projects will each account for 1/3rd of the final grade, and students will also take an in-class one-hour short-answer exam on the legal material covered at HLS, which will account for the remaining 1/3rd of the grade.